Physician Modified Endovascular Grafts (PMEG)

 3. Patient or Legally Authorized Representative has signed an Institutional Review Board (IRB) approved Informed Consent Form

-5. Patient has patent iliac or femoral arteries that will allow endovascular access with the physician modified endovascular graft.
+5. Patient has appropriate iliac/femoral artery anatomy for access, with or without the use of a conduit, that will allow endovascular access with the physician modified endovascular graft.

 6. Patient has a suitable non-aneurysmal proximal aortic neck length of > 2 mm inferior to the most distal renal artery ostium.